Wink High School

-Wink High School is a public high school located in Wink, Texas USA and classified as a 2A school by the UIL and serves both Wink and Mentone in Loving County.
+Wink High School is a public high school located in Wink, Texas, United States and classified as a 2A school by the UIL; it serves both Wink and Mentone in Loving County.
 It is part of the Wink-Loving Independent School District located in southwestern Winkler County and includes all of Loving County.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+In 2015, the school was rated "met standard" by the Texas Education Agency.